mCRL2org/mCRL2/doc/sphinx/source/user_manual/tools/experimental/lpssymbolicbisim.rst

 state explicitly.
 To avoid this, lpssymbolicbisim applies symbolic techniques to represent infinite sets.

-The tool can run in one of four modes: the default mode :option:`refine` only performs partition refinement with intermediate exploration steps to determine which parts of the state space are unreachable.
-In :option:`explore` mode, the tool tries to generate an invariant with forward exploration.
-When running in `explorerefine` mode, the tool first generates an invariant and then uses that invariant to initialise the refinement procedure.
-Finally, it's possible to simplify an LPS by using the :option:`simplify` mode.

-Instead of generating an invariant, one can also supply an invariant via the option :option:`-i/--invariant`.

 To run this tool, the Z3 SMT-solver should be installed and its bin-directory has to be added to the PATH variable.